Forecast issued at 5:17 am EDT on Tuesday 11 March 2014.

 Patchy fog early this morning.
 Sunny afternoon.
 Winds north to northwesterly and light tending north to northeasterly 15 to 25 km/h in the morning then becoming northerly 20 to 30 km/h in the late evening.
 Daytime maximum temperatures in the mid to high 20s.

 - Fire Danger

+Becoming cloudy.
+Isolated showers developing, and the chance of afternoon thunderstorms.
+Winds north to northwesterly 20 to 30 km/h shifting southeasterly 15 to 20 km/h in the afternoon or evening.
+Overnight temperatures falling to between 13 and 17 with daytime temperatures reaching the mid to high 20s.

 Partly cloudy.
-The chance of showers near the coast in the morning.
-Winds southwesterly 15 to 20 km/h shifting north to northeasterly 20 to 30 km/h in the afternoon.
-Overnight temperatures falling to between 10 and 15 with daytime temperatures reaching the mid to high 20s.

-Mostly sunny.
-The chance of showers in the afternoon and evening.
-Winds north to northeasterly 15 to 20 km/h becoming light during the morning then becoming east to northeasterly 15 to 25 km/h during the afternoon.
-Overnight temperatures falling to between 12 and 16 with daytime temperatures reaching 25 to 30.
+Isolated showers until evening.
+The chance of thunderstorms in the afternoon.
+Winds south to southeasterly 15 to 20 km/h becoming light during the morning.
+Overnight temperatures falling to between 13 and 17 with daytime temperatures reaching the low to mid 20s.